jillesca/open_telemetry_network_impact/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/jillesca/open_telemetry_network_impact)

+> [!IMPORTANT]
+> See [AI-Network-Troubleshooting-PoC](https://github.com/jillesca/AI-Network-Troubleshooting-PoC) which is a newer and better version of this demo.
+No further updates will be done to this repository.

 This demo uses the CML sandbox, but technically any IOS-XE device with two ISIS interfaces will work.

 Go to [the Devnet sandbox](https://developer.cisco.com/site/sandbox/) and reserve a CML lab.

-> [!NOTE]
-> I created a second iteration of this exercise, see [CLEUR-DEVNET-3707](https://github.com/jillesca/CLEUR-DEVNET-3707) It includes webex as front-end, slides and a session recording.

 ## Goal